thomasf/solarized-css/README.md

 # Solarized HTML stylesheet

-This project aim is to provide general solarized light and dark themes for HTML documents that mostly relies on standard HTML elements.
+This project aim is to provide general solarized light and dark colorshcemes for HTML documents that mostly relies on standard HTML elements.

 For examples and some more info, visit the [Solarized-CSS GitHub page](http://thomasf.github.com/solarized-css/)